 3D Print helps present innovative engineering

-3D print helps explain complex structures.
+3D print helps explain complex structures for Siemens.

 Siemens is the largest engineering company in Europe, and a global powerhouse in electronics and electrical engineering.
 Its Energy Management Division had developed a revolutionary new Offshore Transformer Module (OTM), a huge piece of engineering which sits at the base of off-shore wind turbines, above sea level, and controls the flow of electricity into the grid.